 For if the ministry of condemnation had glory, The ministry of righteousness exceeds much more in glory.
-Il Corinthians 3:9 aul's second letter to the Corinthian Church was a direct result of the effect his first letter had on that congregation.
+II Corinthians 3:9 direct result of the effect his first letter had on that congregation.
 Paul was in Macedonia when he received a report, via Titus, about the effects of his first letter on the Corinthian congregation: